rascasoft/openstack/deploying-liberty-with-ospd.md

 ## Step 6 - Overcloud post operations"

-Once all these steps are completed we can enable again the sudoers option "Defaults requiretty":

-    sed -i "s/^#Defaults requiretty/Defaults requiretty/g" /etc/sudoers

-and add to our stack user (in the undercloud) the ability to connect to all the overcloud machines automatically with the hea-admin user:
+Once all these steps are completed we can add to our stack user (in the undercloud) the ability to connect to all the overcloud machines automatically with the hea-admin user:

     cat >> ~/.ssh/config <<EOF
     Host 192.0.2.*